 Bring your own kayak and explore the Sechelt Inlet for 2- 6 days.
 Otherwise paddle over to Bucaneer Bay on Thormanby Island for a day and plop yourself on the lovely beach for some summertime R&R.

 You can rent from Halfmoon Sea Kayaks and check out the Secret Cove area with its quiet lagoons.
-Their rental price for four hours is $40 for a single and $65 for a double.
+Their rental price for four hours is $63.50 for a single and $95 for a double for up to 4 hours.
 They offer a wide range of tours as well.

 - Kayaking to Sidney Spit in BC’s Gulf Islands